China says it aims to vaccinate 40% of population by June - WTMJ

 The target is the first China has offered publicly since it began its mass immunization campaign for key groups in mid-December.

 China has been slow to vaccinate its people relative to other countries, administering 3.56 doses per 100 people so far, according to Zhong, in a population of 1.4 billion.
 The fastest to vaccinate is Israel, which has given 94 doses per 100 people.
-The U.S. has vaccinated about 22% of its population.
+The U.S. has administered 22 doses per 100 people.

 Chinese health experts say the country has enough vaccine supply for its population, although the country has pledged to provide close to half a billion doses abroad, roughly 10 times the number it has delivered at home.

-Note: This version has been updated to CORRECT that the figures of doses administered per 100 people in China, Israel and the United States is not a percentage of their populations since many people vaccinated have received both of the two doses required.